mdcdi1315/dotnetresourcesextensions/Source/Pkg-Readme.md

 Except from defining the `IResourceLoader` interface itself , it defines new resource format alternatives.

-Currently , Custom ResX , JSON , Custom XML and the Custom Binary Resource Format are some of the formats that this library currently holds.
+Currently , Custom ResX , JSON , Custom XML and the Custom Binary Resource Format are some of the formats that this library currently implements and has.

 All readers and writers of course are always implementing the `System.Resources.IResourceReader` and